Alenwuhl/Mail-CS50/README.md

 # Mail Client Web Application

 This is a single-page email client web application built using **JavaScript** for the front-end and **Django** for the back-end.
 The project simulates the functionality of a basic email client, allowing users to send, receive, archive, and reply to emails, as well as manage their inboxes.
+The purpose of this project is purely educational, and the design and functionality have not been optimized for real-world usage.

 ## Features